About: Cape Sands Ballroom: Policies

 Maintaining balance with weight on one foot while tapping or kicking the other foot forward, side, back, or next to the supporting foot.

-Rocking weight from foot to foot with one foot positioned next to the other.
+Rocking weight from foot to foot with one foot positioned behind the other or next to the other.

 Turning up to 270 degrees clockwise and counterclockwise quickly and without experiencing dizziness.